Karthik-Valmiki/new_repo/README.md

 **24-hour policy activation window.** A rider cannot purchase coverage moments before a known disruption and immediately claim.
 The waiting period structurally eliminates last-minute opportunistic purchases.

 **GPS-based zone validation.** The rider's GPS location at the time of disruption must match one of their registered delivery zones.
 A rider outside the declared disruption zone does not receive a payout.
-GPS validation is combined with behavioral signals such as session activity and movement consistency to prevent spoofing.

 **Duplicate trigger blocking.** The system stores trigger event IDs and blocks duplicate payouts for the same event under the same policy.